trimstray/nginx-admins-handbook/doc/RULES.md

   > I think the best way to deploy secure configuration is: enable TLS 1.2 (is safe enough) without any `CBC` ciphers and/or TLS 1.3 which is safer because of its handling improvement and the exclusion of everything that went obsolete since TLS 1.2 came up.
 So, making TLS 1.2 your "minimum protocol level" is the solid choice and an industry best practice (all of industry standards like PCI-DSS, HIPAA, NIST, strongly suggest the use of TLS 1.2 than TLS 1.1/1.0).

   > TLS 1.2 is probably insufficient for legacy client support.
 The NIST guidelines are not applicable to all use cases, and you should always analyze your user base before deciding which protocols to support or drop (for example, by adding variables responsible for TLS versions and ciphers to the log format).
+It's important to remember that not every client supports the latest and greatest that TLS has to offer.

   > If you told NGINX to use TLS 1.3, it will use TLS 1.3 only where is available.
 NGINX supports TLS 1.3 since version 1.13.0 (released in April 2017), when built against OpenSSL 1.1.1 or more.